mritunjaysharma394/vowpal-wiki/Python.md

 3. `pip3 install vowpalwabbit`

 ## Troubleshooting

+Some common causes of failure for installation are due to missing or mismatched dependencies when Vowpal Wabbit builds.
+Make sure you have boost and boost-python installed on your system.
+Ensure you have all [dependencies](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Dependencies) installed.

 ### Windows
 1. If `pip install vowpalwabbit` fails, ensure you are using the 64-bit version of Python 3.6 or 3.7 (The default download bitness for Windows is 32-bit)